American History and Government courses

 EDFN 645: Educational Psychology and Human Development (3)

 The course addresses theories of human development, the scientific worthiness of the theories, and assists in developing an understanding of how the theories may be applied to schooling.
 Students will apply research related to human development and educational psychology for the improvement of instruction, curriculum and administration.
-This course meets the requirements for the Social and Historical Foundations standard in the M.Ed.
-Core.
+This course meets the requirements for the Social and Historical Foundations standard in the MASTAHG Core.

 EDIS 550: Social and Educational Perspectives of Disability (3)

 The application of a deficit model to define and respond to individuals with disabilities in schools contributes to community marginalization and social stigmatization.
 This class focuses upon the interpretative framework of the perceptions and implications of disability within society and the educational community.
 It will utilize diverse perspectives to explore how the construct of disability impacts the community identity and participation rights of individuals with disabilities.
 The promotion of socially just practices will be explored.
+This course meets the requirements for the Diversity standard in the MASTAHG Core.

 EDIS 579: Special Education Laws, Policies, and Procedures (3)

 The class covers the interpretive framework encompassing recent judicial decisions that emphasize inclusion for students with disabilities.
 Students review the American legal system and laws governing special education at federal and state levels and address issues from a teaching perspective.
 The course includes procedures specific to programs for learners with need for educational intervention.
 It also addresses topics such as relationships between school personnel and parents, funding sources, consultative procedures, interpersonal communication skills, enhancing team performance, and cultural and linguistic diversity.
+This course meets the requirements for the Social and Historical Foundations standard in the MASTAHG Core.